Essays, Stories, Adventures, Dreams

 Private companies and landowners who own the land and pay taxes on them are inclined to replant and replenish.
 The old adage that if you cut a tree you should plant a tree, has been followed for decades.
 Statistics from some commercial forestry operations in the United States show that for every tree cut, there are 11 or more trees planted to replace them.
 That is an example of recycling.
 Recycling also applied in other countries that deal with forest management issues.

 But we don't support recycling just to "save" trees.
-Unlike nonrenewable materials like steel and aluminum, we can always grow more trees.
+Unlike nonrenewable materials like coal and oil, we can always grow more trees.
 And we do.
 Last year, forest landowners planted nearly 1.7 billion seedlings and managed the natural generation of millions of other trees--creating two and half million acres of new, growing forest.
 Which means: In the United States, at least, for decades, we've been growing more wood than is harvested or lost to insects and disease.
 As a result, since the beginning of the 1980s, America's total forest base has actually increased by 27 million acres.

 There are many benefits to reforestation